szymach/c-pchart/README.md

     // creating a pie chart - notice that you specify the type of chart, not class name.
     // not all charts need to be created through this method (ex. the bar chart),
-    // some are created via the pImage class (check the documentation before drawing).
+    // some are created via the CpImage class (check the documentation before drawing).
     $pieChart = $factory->newChart("pie", $myPicture, $myData);

     // do the drawing